-Recommendation: In conjunction with finding 2016-003, we recommend the City establish a disbursement threshold in which all disbursements over a specific amount would require two signatures.
+Recommendation: In conjunction with finding 2017-003, we recommend the City establish a disbursement threshold in which all disbursements over a specific amount would require two signatures.
 This would allow additional oversight over significant disbursements.

-Management's Response: Management will work to implement the above recommendations.
+Views of Responsible Officials: Management will work to implement the above recommendations.